 If you have a disability and want to travel, being as ready as possible is the key to an enjoyable and relaxing journey.
 Here are a few tips that should help you make planning easier.

 Some destinations have more to offer guests with disabilities than others, so keep an eye out for more inclusive locations when searching.
 Hotels with wheelchair accessible bathrooms, more spacious bedrooms, and better access for moving around are best for people who use wheelchairs; although some hotels without these features have suites designed for people who use wheelchairs, too.

+Another tip is to check the list of support services for disability that are available in your destination.
 It is always best to learn more about your possible destination before paying any money so that you have a clear picture of what it will be like once you arrive.

 Look for Travel Insurance